 Resealing the Seams of Your Tent

 First, you have to know exactly where the water is coming in from.
+For this step, take everything out of your tent you don’t want wet.

 However, if you’re doing this and it’s already raining out, you’d better hurry!